Geotab/sdk/src/software/guides/developing-addins.md

 Navigation entries cannot be set at the third level (sub-sub-menu) and below.
 If done so by the steps outlined above, the entry will simply appear as a non-formatted bullet point in the menu.

-Note: A user may not have access to some entries of the left hand side menu.
+> A user may not have access to some entries of the left hand side menu.
 The custom navigation entry will be shown after the nearest entry which is accessible to them.

 ## Listing 2 — Add-In configuration section for submenu